Gitjas/Ascalons_Breagar/ACBre/ACBre_Readme.German.txt

 	-Changed check for Crossmod with EET_DSotSC to exclude BG:EE-DSotSC (fix install error).
 	-Fixed install error with Imoen4Ever crossmod (for non-english versions).
 	-Added install order syntax and globally unique LABELs to support Project Infinity.

+11.1.0: (2021-11-02) by jastey
+	-separated the setup lines and the ingame tp2 lines into separate files (game-acbre.tra and setup-acbre.tra).
+	-added crossmod with "Another fine Hell" (SoD content)